vipulasri/Artisto_capstone/README.md

 * Save favorite arts locally to view them even when offline.
 * Read description of arts.
 * Native Advanced Ads.
+* Widget to display all the favorite arts.

 ## How to Work with the Source